Payment technology

 Direct debit payments

 Direct debits allow for recurring automated payments, processed almost instantly for user convenience.
+A direct debit is slightly different from a bank transfer as the latter is usually a one-off payment method.

-When making online purchases, customers select a cash-based payment option and receive a barcode or unique reference number.
+When making online purchases, customers can select a cash-based payment option and receive a barcode or unique reference number.

 Benefits of alternative payment methods